Computational-Plant-Science/SMART/README.md

     1. Diffuse lighting is suggested.
     2. Reduce shadow as much as possible.
     3. Keep the illumination environment constant between imaging different plants.
-    4. Avoid over exposure and reflection effect.
+    4. Avoid overexposure and reflection effects.